IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/development/platform-domains/voice-personal-assistant-vpa.md

   provided by a VPA frontend can be found in the section below, [Implementing a custom VPA frontend](#implementing-a-custom-vpa-frontend).

-  Currently, IndiGO offers a stock implementation of a frontend, the _Alexa frontend_, designed to be used with the Alexa Auto VPA.
+  Currently, TomTom IndiGO offers a stock implementation of a frontend, the _Alexa frontend_, designed to be used with the Alexa Auto VPA.
 This frontend has multiple responsibilities:
   - showing the current state of the dialogue with the Alexa Auto VPA using the Alexa-branded [voice chrome](https://developer.amazon.com/en-US/docs/alexa/alexa-auto/glossary.html#v).
   - playing the Alexa [earcon](https://developer.amazon.com/en-US/docs/alexa/alexa-auto/glossary.html#e)